arungudelli/angularjswiki/content/en/fontawesome/fa-chalkboard.md

-## Change Chalkboard icon size
+## Change fa-chalkboard icon size
-To increase Chalkboard font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-chalkboard.
+To increase fa-chalkboard font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-chalkboard.

 Increase in icon size will be relative to their parent container.